sissa/FHPC_2019-2020/README.md

 ### Lectures

-There will be 77 hours of lectures, on Monday and Friday, in "Aula D" in the basement of ..., Miramare.
+There will be 77 hours of lectures, on Monday and Friday, in "Aula D" in the basement of SISSA Building, at the Miramare campus.
 The lectures will be structured as follows:

 |        | 9.30-11.00 | 11.00-11.30 | 11.30-13.00 | 14.30-15.30 | 15.30-17.30                       |